Antonio Inoki: New Japan Pro-Wrestling (1972–2005)

-In 1995 the Japanese and the North Korean governments came together to hold a two-day wrestling festival for peace in Pyongyang, North Korea.
+In 1995, Inoki and the North Korean government came together to hold a two-day wrestling festival for peace in Pyongyang, North Korea.
 The event drew 165,000 and 190,000 fans respectively to Rungnado May Day Stadium.
 The main event saw the only match between Inoki and Ric Flair, with Inoki coming out on top.
 Days before this event, Inoki and the Korean press went to the grave and birthplace of Rikidōzan and paid tribute to him.

 Inoki's retirement from professional wrestling matches came with the staging of the "Final Countdown" series between 1994 and 1998.
-This was a special series in which Inoki re-lived some of his mixed martial arts matches under professional wrestling rules, as well as rematches of some of his most well known wrestling matches.
+This was a special series in which Inoki re-lived some of his martial arts matches under traditional professional wrestling rules, as well as rematches of some of his most well known wrestling matches.
 As part of the Final Countdown tour, Inoki made a rare World Championship Wrestling appearance; defeating WCW World Television Champion Steven Regal in a non-title match at Clash of the Champions XXVIII.
-On April 4, 1998, Inoki defeated Don Frye in the final official match of his professional wrestling career.
+On 4 April 1998, Inoki defeated Don Frye in the final official match of his professional wrestling career.
+After his retirement in 1998, Inoki founded a new wrestling promotion, the Universal Fighting-Arts Organization (UFO).

 Inoki would later participate in four exhibition matches after his retirement.
-On March 11, 2000, at a Rikidōzan memorial event, Inoki was defeated by Japanese actor and singer Hideaki Takizawa; later that year during a New Year's Eve event, he wrestled Brazilian mixed martial artist Renzo Gracie to a time limit draw.
-On December 31, 2001, he teamed with The Great Sasuke to defeat Giant Silva and Red & White Mask; two years later, on December 31, 2003, Inoki wrestled the final match of his career, facing Tatsumi Fujinami as part of Fujinami's retirement ceremony.
+On 11 March 2000, at a Rikidōzan memorial event, Inoki was defeated by Japanese actor and singer Hideaki Takizawa; later that year during a New Year's Eve event, he wrestled Brazilian mixed martial artist Renzo Gracie to a time limit draw.
+On 31 December 2001, he teamed with The Great Sasuke to defeat Giant Silva and Red & White Mask; two years later, on 31 December 2003, Inoki wrestled the final match of his career, facing Tatsumi Fujinami as part of Fujinami's retirement ceremony.

 In 2005, Yuke's, a Japanese video company, purchased Inoki's controlling 51.5% stock in New Japan.

-Post NJPW years (2005–2019)
+Post NJPW years (2005–2022)

-Two years later in 2007, Inoki founded a new promotion called Inoki Genome Federation.
+In 2007, Inoki founded a new promotion called Inoki Genome Federation (IGF).

-On February 1, 2010, World Wrestling Entertainment (WWE) announced on its Japanese website that Inoki would be inducted into the WWE Hall of Fame as part of the Class of 2010.
-Inoki was presented with a Hall of Fame certificate by WWE's Ed Wells and stated that he would be attending the WrestleMania XXVI weekend festivities, during which he was inducted into the hall by Stan Hansen.
+On 1 February 2010, World Wrestling Entertainment (WWE) announced on its Japanese website that Inoki would be inducted into the WWE Hall of Fame.
+Inoki was presented with a Hall of Fame certificate by WWE's Ed Wells.

 In 2017, Inoki created a new company, ISM.
-ISM held its first event on June 24 of that year.
-On March 23, 2018, Inoki left IGF.
+ISM held its first event on 24 June of that year.
+On 23 March 2018, Inoki left IGF.

 In October 2019, Inoki appeared at a Pro Wrestling Zero1 event at the Yasukuni Shrine, which is controversial for its relation to World War II.

+In August 2022, Inoki established the Inoki Genki Factory to serve as his official management company.
+It was later reported that the Inoki Genki Factory was looking into the idea of hosting professional wrestling and mixed martial arts events.